CZ-NIC/fred-docs/Concepts/ContactMerger.rst

    * must not have the ``serverUpdateProhibited`` status active.

 ..
 Note:: The rules for identity and merge-ability are hard-coded.

-.. [*] The definition of identity of duplicates varies for a manual and automatic merger.

 .. _merge-operation: